 Project Area39,898.56 sqm

-From the architect.
+Text description provided by the architects.
 This tower proposal is an alternative to the conventional residential/office tower prototype of commercial developments, with its design being specific to the site's conditions.

 Generally, the plan of this tower typology is determined by the maximum site coverage (60% in this case), and the maximum F.A.R.
 (800%), and is repeatedly stacked vertically.
 Proportionately, this typology is usually on the stable, short side and thus referred to as a "stocky" tower.
 In this plan, a tower of 14 floors (800% ÷ 60% = 13.333) is possible.
 The site is located near the Yeouido National Assembly, in an area that has been developed since the 1980's and mostly populated with towers built according to this equation to similar height and capacity scales.
 An urban environment crowded with these types of towers is often monotonous and uninteresting, while the paucity of space between towers results in an oppressive cityscape.